 Up to 100% of the maximum available STI determined for the financial year by application of the financial target set by the Board may also be subject to achievement of individual Non-financial KPIs.
 The Board at its discretion determines the weighting of non-financial KPIs for each financial year for the Managing Director and Chief Executive Officer.
-The Remuneration and HR committee determines the weighting of non-financial KPIs for each generative of the Managing Director and Chief Executive Officer.
+The Renumeration and HR committee determines the weighting of non-financial KPIs for each year for executives reporting to the Managing Director and Chief Executive Officer.